 – In this context, as teams work on both internal and external stress testing on top of IFRS 9, they will definitely need to embed stress testing into existing planning and forecasting activities in order to leverage existing resources tools, and methodologies.
 In order to do so, aligning internal and external stress testing would significantly lessen the burden on banks thereby releasing resources to focus on IFRS 9 (project work load and production) and internal risk management (e.g. the static balance sheet assumption potentially detracts from the internal value);

-- Teams now working on both stress testing and IFRS 9 have been focused in delivering external stress testing within tight deadlines and challenging environment.
-They will now need to take a step back from the day to day and take some time to design and automate a real capacity of analysis to explain P&L impacts under IFRS 9 as demand from stakeholders will be very high especially considering volatility of provisions and CET1.
+– Teams now working on both stress testing and IFRS 9 have been focused in delivering external stress testing within tight deadlines and challenging environment.
+They will now need to step backward and take some time to design and automate a real capacity of analysis to explain P&L impacts under IFRS 9 as demand from stakeholders will be very high especially considering volatility of provisions and CET1.

 How do you see the role of stress testing professional evolving over the 6-12 months?

-- Support for operations: Conciliate stress testing with business planning and internal risk management requirements in order to insert operationally stress testing into business monitoring and decisions.
-This will require iterating with businesses notably in order to capture their risk drivers, appetite, requirements…;
+– Support for operations: Conciliate stress testing with business planning and internal risk management requirements in order to insert operationally stress testing into business monitoring and decisions.
+This will require to iterate with businesses notably in order to capture their risk drivers, appetite, requirements…;

 – Project management: Better invest time and effort to improve and streamline existing processes to enable institutions to continue to meet regulatory requirements given the prevailing trend for ever-stricter regulatory supervision;